damianjankowski/o11y-lab/README.md

 ```
 curl -X GET "https://{APIGATEWAY_UNIQUE_ID}.execute-api.eu-west-1.amazonaws.com/{STAGE}"
 ```
-it should return `Hello Observability!`
+it should return `Show me the money!!`

 you can use also Postman, if you prefer a UI environment to work with https://www.postman.com/

 ### Ingesting AWS Logs into Dynatrace via Amazon Kinesis Data Firehose

-Integrating Dynatrace with Amazon Kinesis Data Firehose allows for seamless and secure log ingestion from AWS services.
-To enable log forwarding, you’ll need to set up a Firehose delivery stream and configure it to send logs to your Dynatrace environment.
-CloudWatch log groups can be linked through subscription filters, or logs can be sent directly from other supported services like Amazon MSK (Managed Streaming for Apache Kafka).
+This tutorial covers multiple approaches for delivering logs to Dynatrace, with a focus on OpenTelemetry and Amazon Kinesis Data Firehose.
+Firehose enables secure, real-time log ingestion from AWS services into Dynatrace.
+The setup process involves configuring a Firehose delivery stream and establishing a subscription filter to link CloudWatch log groups, ensuring efficient log forwarding.

 #### Step 1: Configure an Amazon Kinesis Data Firehose Stream